appscode/third-party-tools/storage/minio/README.md

 Now, we will generate server certificate using the root certificate.
 Now, we have to provide the `domain` or `ip address` for which this certificate will be valid.

-We want to access Minio server both from inside and outside cluster.
-In order to access Minio from inside cluster, we will use a service named `minio` in `demo` namespace.
+We want to access Minio server both from inside and outside the cluster.
+In order to access Minio from inside the cluster, we will use a service named `minio` in `demo` namespace.
 So, our domain will be `minio.demo.svc`.
-To access Minio from outside of cluster through `NodePort`, we will need Cluster's IP address.
+To access Minio from outside of cluster through `NodePort`, we will require Cluster's IP address.
 As I am using minikube, it is `192.168.99.100`.
 We will create a certificate that is valid for both `minio.demo.svc` domain and `198.168.99.100` ip address.

 Let's create server certificates,